Explain the Functional Block Diagram of Microprocessor 8085

 Address Bus and Data Bus

 In 8085, the address bus is 16-bit (numbered A0-A15).
-This bus is linear, which means that bits move in only one way from the CPU unit to the peripheral devices, and it employs the high order address bus.
-While the data bus is 8-bit.
+This bus is linear, which means that bits move in only one way from the CPU unit to the peripheral devices, and it employs the high-order address bus.
+At the same time, the data bus is 8-bit.

-AD0 – AD7 lines are multiplexed means these lines work as an address bus as well as a data bus.
-Bits A0– A7 carry lower order addresses and bits A8 – A15 carry higher order addresses.
+AD0 – AD7 lines are multiplexed, which means these lines work as an address bus and a data bus.
+Bits A0– A7 carry lower order addresses, and bits A8 – A15 carry higher order addresses.

-The question must have come to your mind when will the AD0 to AD7 bit act as an address bus and when as a data bus?
+The question must have come to your mind: when will the AD0 to AD7 bit act as an address bus and when as a data bus?
 This thing is decided by Address Latch Enable (ALE).
-Let’s Understand What is ALE?
+Let’s Understand What it is ALE?

 Registers in Microprocessor 8085

 The 8085 includes six general-purpose registers (B, C, D, E, H, and L) for storing 8-bit data.
 To execute some 16-bit operations, these can be joined as register pairs – BC, DE, and HL.
-These registers are used to store or copy temporary data during program execution by utilizing instructions.
+These registers store or copy temporary data during program execution by utilizing instructions.

 Accumulator

 The accumulator is a component of the arithmetic and logical unit that is an 8-bit register (can hold 8-bit data) (ALU).
 The outcome of arithmetic or logical operations is kept in the accumulator.
-Accumulator can also be referred to as register A.
+The accumulator can also be referred to as register A.

 Flag Registers